oxarbitrage/hsalsa20/book/tutorial.md

 ghci>
 ```

-The above does not looks very good, we will generally use `quarterroundEquations` instead with a bit of formatting:
+The above does not looks very good to a human, we can use `quarterroundEquations` instead with a bit of formatting:

 ```
 ghci> mapM_ putStrLn $ quarterroundEquations input